FrankLaterza/Single-GPU-Passthrough/README.md

 # Single GPU Passthrough
 Welcome to my guide on setting up a virtual machine with GPU passthrough with only a single graphics card.
 This guide was made along side this youtube tutorial [here](https://youtu.be/UOk5Mzu53lI).
 If you get stuck anywhere along the way please check out this guide [here](https://gitlab.com/risingprismtv/single-gpu-passthrough/-/wikis/home) for more information.
 What are you waiting for?
 Switch to linux!!
 ### My specs
-amd cpu <br />
+Amd cpu <br />
-nvidia graphics card
+Nvidia graphics card

 ## Preparations

 ### Bois Settings
-virtualization is enabled <br />
+Virtualization is enabled <br />
-iommu is enable <br />
+Iommu is enable <br />
-secure boot is disabled before install <br />
+Secure boot is disabled before install <br />

-your os needs to be installed in UEFI mode run the command below to check
+Your os needs to be installed in UEFI mode run the command below to check
 ```
 [ -d /sys/firmware/efi ] && echo "Installed in UEFI mode" || echo "Installed in Legacy mode"
 ```